-- Motions, unless made during a hearing, shall be made in writing and shall set forth the relief or order sought and the legal authority for the action requested.
-Except as otherwise provided in this part or by specific statute, motions may seek any relief or order recognized in the Code of Civil Procedure and Rules of the Illinois Supreme court, and shall include a reference to the applicable Section of the Code or Rules.
-Motions based on a matter that does not appear of record shall be supported by affidavit. - ba) All motions in cases brought under the SFIA, except those based on unforeseen or emergency circumstances, shall be made in writing.
+Motions, unless made during a hearing, shall be made in writing and shall set forth the relief or order sought and the legal authority for the action requested.
+Except as otherwise provided in this Part or by specific statute, motions may seek any relief or order recognized in the Code of Civil Procedure and Rules of the Illinois Supreme Court, and shall include a reference to the applicable Section of the Code or Rules.
+Motions based on a matter that does not appear of record shall be supported by affidavit.

+- All motions in cases brought under the SFIA, except those based on unforeseen or emergency circumstances, shall be made in writing.
 An opposing party shall have 28 days after any motion is served in which to serve a written response.
 The administrative law judge shall then rule on the motion.
-Oral arguments on motions will not be permitted unless all parties stipulate, in which situation the administrative law judge shall have the discretion to hear oral arguments. - cb) Motions shall be served by delivery in person or by deposit in the United States Mail, properly addressed with postage prepaid, one copy to each party.
+Oral arguments on motions will not be permitted unless all parties stipulate, in which situation the administrative law judge shall have the discretion to hear oral arguments. - Motions shall be served by delivery in person or by deposit in the United States Mail, properly addressed with postage prepaid, one copy to each party.
 Service upon the party's attorney shall be deemed service upon the party.
-Motions shall also be served upon the administrative law judge.

-- de) The title of the written motion shall include the name of the party making the motion and the action.
+Motions shall also be served upon the administrative law judge. - de) The title of the written motion shall include the name of the party making the motion and the action.
 The title shall be in capital letters and shall be placed either below the caption or to the right of the caption beneath the docket number.
 No motion shall be identically titled with any other motion.
 Examples of properly-titled motions: Respondent's Motion to Dismiss, Respondent's Second Motion to Dismiss. - ed) Motions or objections attacking the pleadings, jurisdiction or constitutionality, if not raised before the first pre-hearing conference, or if no pre-hearing conference is scheduled, no later than 10 days before the beginning of the hearing, shall be deemed waived.
 Motions to the pleadings shall not be granted unless the motion conforms to Section 100.8100.7 of this Part. - Motions for a continuance shall be made immediately when the party learns that a continuance is needed.
 Motions for a continuance shall be in writing, be filed more than five business days before the pre-hearing or hearing, and shall be granted only for good cause shown.
 Statements as to when the party learned that a continuance was needed, steps that were taken to avoid the continuance, and the current reasons the continuance is needed shall be contained in the motion.
-After one continuance has been granted to a party, additional continuances may be granted to that party only if: - 1) The administrative law judge finds that the moving party has presented sufficient evidence showing entitlement to another continuance; or - 2) There is an emergency; or - 3) All parties agree. - gf) If there is an unforeseen emergency, motions for a continuance may be made by telephone rather than in writing.
-Motions by telephone shall be made through a conference call involving the administrative law judge and all parties and shall be confirmed within three business days by filing a written motion.
+After one continuance has been granted to a party, additional continuances may be granted to that party only if: - 1) The administrative law judge finds that the moving party has presented sufficient evidence showing entitlement to another continuance; or - 2) There is an emergency; or - 3) All parties agree.